You are here

 Jump to a section:

-The Governor's Executive Order D 2020-007 directed that all P-12 school districts and the Charter School Institute (CSI) close buildings for normal in-person instruction through at least April 30, 2020.
-As the governor has indicated in recent press conferences, there is a high likelihood that this period of school closure could be further extended and thus the governor, the Colorado Department of Education (CDE) and districts want to make sure efforts are made to bridge as much learning as possible during these unique circumstances through alternative learning opportunities through the end of the scheduled school year.
+The Governor's Executive Order D 2020-041 (PDF) directed that all P-12 school districts and the Charter School Institute (CSI) close buildings for normal in-person instruction through the end of the school year 2020.
+The governor, the Colorado Department of Education (CDE) and districts want to make sure efforts are made to bridge as much learning as possible during these unique circumstances through alternative learning opportunities through the end of the scheduled school year.

 The Executive Order also directed CDE to issue guidance concerning the department's waiver of teacher-pupil instruction hours and teacher-pupil contact hours and concerning district plans for assisting families and students in accessing alternative learning during this time.
 The guidance below provides instructions for how to obtain a waiver from instructional time requirements, considerations for alternative learning plans, and information about possible approaches and resources.